Are You Confusing Wants and Needs? Let’s Find Out!

 Needs are things you must have to live and stay healthy.
 They include air, water, food, shelter, and sleep.
 You also need companionship, respect from others, and a sense of community.

 True needs focus on survival and well-being.
-For example, water keeps you alive, food gives you energy, and shelter protects you from hazards like cold winds or rain.
+For example, water keeps you alive, food provides energy, and shelter protects you from hazards such as cold winds or rain.
 These basic necessities help support your body and mind.

 Characteristics of Needs